One dead after Fort Smith shooting Wednesday

 Witnesses arrived at a local hospital with a male gunshot victim as officers arrived on the scene.
 The victim, identified as Jeremiah Tabut, died from his injuries after going into surgery.

-Aric Mitchell, police spokesman, said Thursday morning the department's investigation into the shooting is ongoing.
-Those with any information that can assist are asked to call 911 or (479) 709-5000.
+Aric Mitchell, police spokesman, said Thursday the department's investigation into the shooting is ongoing.
+Those with any information are asked to call 911 or (479) 709-5000.